 Summer Program VIPs (Volunteers Improving Parks) are an essential part of our Summer Recreation Program.
 The theme of this summer’s program was “Fun N Fit.”
 These tireless young men and women arrived every day to a different set of challenges and shared their time and talents to benefit staff and the children.
 Our VIPs assisted with arts and crafts, games, sports, field trips, clerical duties, and special events.
 They also assisted with the End-of-Summer Celebration (a fun day with races, water activities, and entertainment) and the Broward Star Time Program, both of which are highlights for many of the youths registered in our summer program.

 This yearly program is not only beneficial to the Parks and Recreation Division; it's also an enriching one for our volunteers.
 The volunteers gained valuable knowledge of how to conduct themselves in a work environment.
 They also learned practical skills they can use daily at home and school, as well as for future employment and when applying for college.

-Forty-three volunteers contributed 4,756 hours of service to the 2014 Summer Recreation Program and were recognized at the End-of-Summer Celebration with lunch and certificates of appreciation for their invaluable assistance and support.
+Sixty-two volunteers contributed 5,593 hours of service to the 2015 Summer Recreation Program and were recognized at the End-of-Summer Celebration with lunch and certificates of appreciation for their invaluable assistance and support.
 We look forward to seeing Parks VIPs again next summer and working together to make next year’s Summer Recreation Program an even greater success!

 Individuals with disabilities requiring accommodations in order to participate in programs, services, and activities must contact the Special Populations Section at 954-357-8170 or TTY 954-537-2844 at least five business days prior to the scheduled meeting or event.